motech/motech/docs/source/get_started/configure_hipaa.rst

 If you are implementing your own modules, you must make sure to secure all HTTP endpoints that require specific permissions using Spring Security measures, preferably annotations but other ways of doing it are also acceptable.
-If you add a new endpoint without adding any security safeguards, then by default it still we restricted to only authenticated users (all authenticated users, which very often is not what you should do).
+If you add a new endpoint without adding any security safeguards, then by default it still will be restricted to only authenticated users (all authenticated users, which very often is not what you should do).

 Refer to the :doc:`Security Model </architecture/security_model>` documentation for more information.